 Theory and experience in group development and process with application of its usage in the leadership of therapy groups, congregational development, and family life are discussed in this course.
+Prerequisite: PSC 718 or 720.

-728. Advanced Pastoral Therapy with Groups
+728n.
+Advanced Pastoral Therapy with Groups

-This course is s continuation of PSC 727.
-Participation is limited to students who participated in the PSC 727 in the first semester.
+This course is a continuation of PSC 727.
+Participation is limited to students who participated in PSC 727 in the first semester.
 The course is intended to provide students opportunities to continue to experience personal growth, development, and change in the context of the group process.
 Students explore in-depth the later stages of the group process in light of relevant theory and theology.
+Prerequisite: PSC 727.

-729. Theory and Practice of Marriage and Family Therapy
+729n.
+Theory and Practice of Marriage and Family Therapy